-ClearRing is inserted into the obstructed area through a cystoscope and under direct vision.
+ClearRing is inserted into the obstructed area through a cystoscope.
 In a very simple, short, minimally invasive procedure (usually performed on an outpatient basis), the urologist makes a circular incision in the prostate tissue and places the implant inside it.
 As the incision is superficial, tissue recovery is quick, with minimal risk of adverse events.

 ClearRing is positioned to be the treatment of choice for patients who have tried drugs and want to avoid surgery.
 It presents the market with numerous advantages: